 Customers of Oaken’s Savings Account enjoy zero monthly fees, unlimited transactions, and a zero balance feature.

 Like all the other banks or financial institutions on this list, your account balance is insured by the Canada Deposit Insurance Corporation (CDIC).
-So you won’t have to worry about losing your money when Oaken uses your money for investments.
+So you don’t have to worry about losing your money when Oaken uses your money for their investments.

 5. Wealth One’s High-Interest Savings Account

 Wealth One Bank Of Canada operates under the regulation of the Office of the Superintendent of Financial Institutions (OFSI).